tomalhossain/sliding-puzzle/search/README.txt

 *Notes*

 - The class EightPuzzle was not renamed, but it currently is working for a 15-puzzle input size.
-In order for it to work for the
+In order for it to work for the 8-puzzle, the input size within the class 8-puzzle and the variable "size" inside of the method "process" within the class "SearchBase" would need to be 3 instead of 4.